Torkin1/shifting-left-sdp/dataminer/src/main/resources/apachejit/readme.md

 - `apachejit_total` records refer to projects using a string in the format `apache/long-project-name`, while in the `data` folder projects are referred using the format `NAME`;
 - `apachejit_total` mentions a project named `apache-hadoop`, but project data is not present in the `data` folder;
 - In the folder `data` there is a project file named `MESOS` which is not present in `apachejit_total` file.
+- Issues in data folder refer to bugs and corresponding fixing commit.
+We do not have issue keys linked to bug inducing commits (they must be mined in commit comment)

 Citing the apachejit paper:
 > After collecting fixing commits as described above for all 15